Project Title: Binding Sites and Proposed Mechanisms of Action for a Novel Class of Drugs that Target Presynaptic Calcium Channels

 Students will learn the molecular mechanisms of action for various novel analogs of GV-58 channel gating drugs that target presynaptic voltage-gated Ca2+ channels.

-The student in this position will be paid an hourly wage.
+The student in this position will receive a stipend or an hourly wage.

-To apply, please submit a cover letter and resume to Vivian Benton at firstname.lastname@example.org
+To apply, please send a cover letter and resume to Vivian Benton, firstname.lastname@example.org

 The deadline to apply is March 31, 2020.